donkesy/TLSCG/README.md

 # Datasets
 We use the same dataset as [Qian et al., 2023](https://github.com/Messi-Q/Cross-Modality-Bug-Detection) and [Li et al., 2023](https://github.com/Secbrain/VulHunter).
+The output of the data processing phase, including the processed contract sequences and generated embeddings, is stored in the `data/embedding/smart_contract` and `data/embedding/generated` folders.

 ## Data Processing